Is Snowflake Down?

 Recent Incidents

-Apr 16 , 15:08 UTC Resolved - Current status: We've implemented the fix for this issue and monitored the environment to confirm that service was restored.
+Jun 24 , 17:22 UTC Resolved - Current status: We've implemented the fix for this issue and monitored the environment to confirm that service was restored.
 If you experience additional issues or have questions, please open a support case via Snowflake Community or the Support page in Snowsight.
-Customer experience: Customers hosted in the specified regions may have been unable to access or use Snowflake services and features using Snowsight.
-Incident start time: 12:25 UTC April 16, 2026 Incident end time: 13:45 UTC April 16, 2026 Preliminary root cause: Some application instances entered a degraded state and were unable to handle downstream connections.
-Snowflake mitigated the issue by restarting the affected instances.
-A root cause analysis (RCA) document will be published within five business days.
-Apr 16 , 14:08 UTC Monitoring - Current status: We've implemented the fix for this issue, and we'll continue to monitor the environment until we're confident all services are functioning properly.
-Customer experience: Customers hosted in the specified regions may have been unable to access or use Snowflake services and features using Snowsight.
-Incident start time: 12:25 UTC April 16, 2026 Incident end time: 13:45 UTC April 16, 2026 Preliminary root cause: Some application instances entered a degraded state and were unable to handle downstream connections.
-Snowflake mitigated the issue by restarting the affected instances.
+Customer experience: Customers hosted in the specified region may have been unable to access or use Snowflake services and features using Snowsight.
+A subset of affected users in the region may also have been unable to execute queries, manage data, or may have experienced increased latency or performance issues with database operations.
+Incident start time: 15:10 UTC June 24, 2026 Incident end time: 15:50 UTC June 24, 2026 Preliminary root cause: A configuration issue caused an unexpected increase in load on our metadata database layer, resulting in cascading impact to dependent services like Snowsight and database operations.
+A root cause analysis (RCA) will be conducted and a summary will be shared on the Snowflake status page within 5 business days.
+Jun 24 , 16:44 UTC Monitoring - Current status: We've implemented the fix for this issue, and we'll continue to monitor the environment until we're confident all services are functioning properly.
+Customer experience: Customers hosted in the specified region may have been unable to access or use Snowflake services and features using Snowsight.
+A subset of affected users in the region may also have been unable to execute queries, manage data, or may have experienced increased latency or performance issues with database operations.
+Incident start time: 15:10 UTC June 24, 2026 Incident end time: 15:50 UTC June 24, 2026 Preliminary root cause: A configuration issue caused an unexpected increase in load on our metadata database layer, resulting in cascading impact to dependent services like Snowsight and database operations.
+Jun 24 , 16:06 UTC Update - Current status: We've identified the source of the issue, and we've implemented a

-AWS - US West (Oregon): INC0154019
+AWS - US West (Oregon): INC0159680

-Mar 21 , 07:12 UTC Resolved - Current status: We've implemented the fix for this issue and monitored the environment to confirm that service was restored.
+Jun 23 , 00:26 UTC Resolved - Current status: We've monitored the environment to confirm our actions have restored service.
 If you experience additional issues or have questions, please open a support case via Snowflake Community or the Support page in Snowsight.
-Customer experience: Customers hosted in the specified regions may have been unable to access or use multiple core Snowflake services and features.
-Affected users may have been unable to sign in, execute queries, or manage data.
-Users would have encountered HTTP 404 or other similar errors.
-Incident start time: 05:27 UTC March 21, 2026 Incident end time: 06:18 UTC March 21, 2026 Preliminary root cause: The investigation determined that infrastructure responsible for high-level traffic routing and name resolution became degraded, which caused customers to encounter HTTP 404 errors when attempting to access or use certain Snowflake services.
+Customer experience: Customers hosted in the specified regions may have been unable to access or use multiple core Snowflake services and features, and may have experienced delays or failures with replication or when using Snowpipe to ingest files.
+Affected users may have been unable to execute queries and tasks or manage data, and may have seen a "Processing aborted due to error" SQL execution internal error.
+Incident start time: 20:12 UTC June 22, 2026 Incident end time: 21:45 UTC June 22, 2026 Preliminary root cause: Elevated load in a critical internal coordination service affected request processing for a subset of workloads.
+The underlying cause of the issue remains under investigation.
 A root cause analysis (RCA) document will be published within five business days.
-Mar 21 , 06:38 UTC Monitoring - Current status: We've implemented the fix for this issue, and we'll continue to monitor the environment until we're confident all services are functioning properly.
+Jun 22 , 22:16 UTC Monitoring - Current status: We've completed actions to improve processing efficiency on the affected infrastructure and are seeing relief.
+We anticipate some customers may continue to experience latency as processing queues are resolved.
+We'll continue to monitor the environment until we're confident all services are functioning properly.
 Customer experience: Customers hosted in the specified regions may have been unable to access or use multiple core Snowflake services and features.
-Affected users may have been unable to sign in, execute queries, or manage data.
-Users would have encountered HTTP 404 or other similar errors.
-Incident start time: 05:27 UTC March 21, 2026 Incident end time: 06:18 UTC March 21, 2026 Preliminary root cause: The investigation determined that infrastructure responsible for high-level traffic routing and name resolution became degraded, which caused customers to encounter HTTP 404 errors when attempting to access or use certain Snowflake services.
-Mar 21 , 06:23 UTC Identified - Current status: We've identified the source of the issue, and we're developing and implementing a
+Affected users may have been unable to execute queries and tasks, or manage data.
+Users may have experienced delays or failures with replication or when using Snowpipe to ingest files.
+Affected users may have seen a SQL execution internal error: Processing aborted due to error.
+Incident start time: 20:12 UTC June 22, 2026 Incident end time: 21:45 UTC June 22, 2026 Preliminary root cause: Elevated load in a critical internal coordination se

 Frequently Asked Questions